Learn

 appreciationGap = max(0, appreciatedCashNeeded − totalCashNeeded)

-What the model does not account for
+What the model doesn't account for

 • Tax implications.
 Capital gains exclusions on a primary residence sale, mortgage interest deduction, property tax deduction, and state-level taxes are all outside the model.

 • Mortgage qualification.
-The model says nothing about whether you'd actually qualify for a mortgage on the target home — that depends on debt-to-income ratios, credit, and lender-specific underwriting that aren't part of the math here.
+The model says nothing about whether you'd actually qualify for a mortgage on the target home.
+That depends on debt-to-income ratios, credit, and lender-specific underwriting that aren't part of the math here.

 • Inflation.
-All dollar figures are nominal (not adjusted for inflation).
+All dollar figures are nominal, not adjusted for inflation.
 Wages, contribution amounts, and the today goal don't rise with CPI in the simulation.
 Home appreciation is the only growth term.

 • Reserves and moving costs. totalCashNeeded is closing-table cash.
 Moving expenses, post-purchase reserves, and any cosmetic work on the new home are separate.